scottyschup/ruby-curriculum/basic-design/dry.md

 end
 ```

-See how we've repeated the bit that checks that the zipcode is valid?
+See how we've repeated the bit that checks that the zip code is valid?
-This is bad; if there was a bug with our zipcode validation, we'd have
+This is bad; if there was a bug with our zip code validation, we'd have
 to fix the code **in two places**.
 This is a pain, and we'll probably
 forget to fix the duplicated code everywhere, so it's also a source of
 bugs.
 For this reason, we want to find a way to eliminate the